KuanKuanQAQ/linux-rootfs/README.md

-# linux-rootfs
+# linux-rootfs-arm64

-A simple root file system built by busybox for linux.
+This branch is A simple root file system built by busybox for linux-arm64.